Canon 640, 645, 660 series & other ink cartridges - How to refill

 4) Insert the needle inside appropriate fill hole.
 You should feel some resistance as it enters the internal sponge.
 Push it in another 5mm and slowly inject the ink.
 Don't rush it and don't overfill the cartridge.
 It's not meant to be filled all the way to the top unless high capacity (XL) version and may accept less ink than indicated above.
 If the ink is overflowing, you've put in too much!

 Tip: Pausing injecting and inspecting the printhead (metal or plastic strip on underside) after every few ml injected, is the best way to avoid overfilling.
 The cartridge sponge can only hold so much ink and any excess will leak out - through the printhead.
 So...if you check the printhead during and after adding ink, you should see it starting to leak and know when to stop adding ink.
-Then suck 1 ml or so of ink (or until the leak stops) back out using the syringe.
+Then suck 1 ml or so of the leaking ink colour (or until the leak stops) back out using the syringe.

-Canon cartridge inject ink
+Canon 510 injecting ink

-Don't fit a leaking cartridge in printer, hoping it will stop leaking!
+Don't fit a leaking cartridge in printer hoping it will stop leaking!
 It will, but only

 after all the excess ink drains out into the printer.
 And the leaked ink will not only make a mess, but can also cross over and contaminate the other ink colours.
 So don't!